Cameron pitches new EU deal at summit overshadowed by Greece

 A referendum vote to stay in Europe would remove a divisive issue from the table, but the run-up to a vote risks opening fissures within the party that helped bring down his Conservative predecessors John Major and Margaret Thatcher.

-"There are some British concerns that we should consider but only in a way which will be safe for all Europe," European Council President Donald Tusk said.
-"The fundamental values of the European Union are not for sale and so are non-negotiable."
+"The fundamental values of the European Union are not for sale and so are non-negotiable," European Council President Tusk said after the summit.

 CAMERON'S GAMBLE